PerfectExamples/API-Testing-Target/README.md

 This API also contains some simple HTML to demonstrate previewing the raw source and rendered code within Postman or equivalent.

+## How this project was built

+This project was built from a Swift scaffolding application, [Clingon](https://github.com/iamjono/clingon).
+The JSON used to create the starting point was [this file](https://github.com/iamjono/clingon/blob/master/demos/APITesting.json), and then the business logic added.
+Clingon is free and open sourced just like Perfect.

 ## Issues